oroinc/documentation/crm/user_guide/records/data_management_import_export.rst

 can be exported/imported and what field will be used as a record identifier during update, is defined by the system administrator.

+.. note:: See a short demo on `how to export and import data <https://www.orocrm.com/media-library/export-import-data>`_, or continue reading the step-by-step guidance below.

 .. _user-guide-import: